archerja/ntt/README.md

 It works really well with compilation albums (various artists).
 I use it with a Raspberry Pi connected to my TV.
 I use a 128 GB SD card, without GUI, and a display resolution of 640x480 60Hz 4:3 (CEA Mode 1).

+### NEW!
+* An intro song can be added at the start banner, so that the volume can be adjusted before the game begins.
+* Will now track all played songs, in each menu category, so that it can not be played again.
+* If all songs in a menu category have been played, that menu can not be pick anymore.

 ### An ode to Arcade banner:
 ```
 :'##::: ##::::'###::::'##::::'##:'########:::::::::::::::::::::